jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 Outputs debug information about each transfer.
 Debug information contains information about each state change of a transaction as it is prepared and sent over the wire.
-Also included in the debug output is information of the specific HTTP handler used by a client (e.g., debug cURL output).
+Also included in the debug output is information about the specific HTTP handler used by a client (e.g., debug cURL output).

 Set to ``true`` to display debug information when sending requests.